Developer(s) – Valve

 Publisher(s) – Valve & Sierra Entertainment

-Following up the immensely successful first-person shooter Half-Life, Half-Life 2 takes Gordon Freeman out of the lab and into the game’s outside world.
+Following up on the immensely successful first-person shooter Half-Life, Half-Life 2 takes Gordon Freeman out of the lab and into the game’s the outside world.
 Filled with more of the same alien-fighting and puzzle-solving action, the way I see it, it is a very worthy sequel to one of the greatest video games of all time in my own personal opinion.

 Graphics – 8/10

 The most visible improvements made to last time to me is in the sequel’s increased amount of variety in enemy design, as well as graphical quality.
 Though the scenery may not be quite as varied as in the first game, that taking place in an alien dimension as well as a vast research facility (indeed both games could be accused of having generic elements), the atmosphere is just as terrifically horrifying and imposing as its predecessor.

 Gameplay – 9/10